Using Sparkling Water with Microsoft Azure HDInsight - Beta¶

 Note: H2O for HDInsight is exclusively for Spark HDI clusters version 3.5 (HDI v3.5).

-In the next screen, under Basics, change the Cluster Type to Spark 2.0.2.
-Sparkling Water is currently configured to work only on Spark 2.0 and above.
+In the next screen, under Basics, change the Cluster Type to Spark 2.3.2.
+(Note that Sparkling Water is currently configured to work only on Spark 2.3 and above.)

 On the Credentials tab, specify the following: